hill-a/hexapod_vision_test/README.md

 if you want to use `benchmark.sh`, you will need to install multitime: https://tratt.net/laurie/src/multitime/releases.html

-Also, you might want Eigen (https://tratt.net/laurie/src/multitime/releases.html) if you want to try the Eigen baseline code
+if you want to try the Eigen baseline code, you will need to install Eigen (https://tratt.net/laurie/src/multitime/releases.html)

 ## How to